bfontaine/eolas/README.rst

     return 0;
     }

-In **Eolas**, a program is a suit of instructions wrapped in curly brackets.
+In **Eolas**, a program is a suite of instructions wrapped in curly brackets.

 Instructions
 ~~~~~~~~~~~~